THE ST. THOMAS POETRY SERIES

 Of the first fifteen books: “these are exquisitely produced books, with each cover adorned with a hand-printed impression from remarkable wood engravings by Nancy Ruth Jackson” (Klay Dyer, Journal of Canadian Poetry).

-RECENTLY PUBLISHED by THE ST. THOMAS POETRY SERIES
+PUBLISHED in November 2023 by THE ST. THOMAS POETRY SERIES

 David Waltner-Toews, The Gravity of Love